Terms of Service

 3.1 Card on File and Authorized Platforms

-All Services require a valid credit card stored on file.
+All bookings require a valid credit card stored on file.
 Payments are processed exclusively through authorized platforms, including Zenbooker, Stripe, and Authorize.net.

-Briance does not accept cash, cheques, e-transfers, or any payment made outside its official platforms.
-Home Managers, as independent contractor service providers, are strictly prohibited from handling payments outside Briance’s official platforms.
+Briance does not accept cash, cheques, e-transfers, or any payment made outside its official platforms for Visits booked through the Platform.
+Providers are not permitted to take payment for such Visits outside Briance’s official platforms.

 3.2 Declined Payments, Invoices, Interest, and Collections